Healthcare profit pool: patient billing and collections

 30-35% of revenue is now patient healthcare collections.

 As high-deductible plans become standard, patient out-of-pocket responsibility is the fastest-growing part of provider revenue.
 Yet most healthcare collections operations run on manual calls and mailed statements, achieving just 50-65% collection rates.
-AI-driven propensity scoring and conversational engagement change the unit economics of collections.
+Modern patient billing software with AI-driven propensity scoring and conversational engagement changes the unit economics of collections.

 Upstream propensity scoring and automated outreach prevent the $262B annual denied-charge pool from becoming write-offs.
 Revenue stays on the books.